cours-esilv/lab-git-ci/questions.md

 ### Question 10

 How can I find out what changes were made in the last commit?
+A

 - A. Use `git diff HEAD HEAD~1`.
 - B. Use **gitLens** in VSCode with the history view.